Click to go HOME

 Not an automatic dialer.
 Thumbwheel moves a paper directory.
 Number must be manually dialed.
 In field trial during summer 1966.

-(Scan courtesy of Wayne Merit)
+(Scan courtesy of Wayne Merit.
+Used with permission.)

 Wall Set with Directory